 I’m a Baylor Bears fan.
 I enjoy rooting for the Bears.
 It’s where my son, Ryan, graduated and how I became fond of the place.

-So, as a fan, I receive an email the day before the next big game from former Baylor Bears quarterback Nick Florence (2009-12) called In the Huddle.
+So, as a fan, I receive an email called In the Huddle from former Baylor Bears quarterback Nick Florence (2009-12) the day before the next big game.

 In the email, Nick shares his perspective of what the players and coaches are going through in preparation for the game.